Coffee Processing Methods Guide

 Natural (Dry) Process

-Beans are dried with the fruit still on, allowing sugars to seep in during drying.
+Beans are dried with fruit left intact, so sugars have something to infuse during drying.
 This gives the coffee a fruitier and heavier body.

-• Flavor Profile: Jammy, wine-like, with berry or tropical fruit notes
+• Flavor Profile: Jammy, winey with berry or tropical fruit flavors

 • Best For: Espresso or immersion brews like French press